hyperledger-archives/grid-rfcs/0000-catalog.md

 catalog_product be a composite key containing the catalog_id and product_id enables us to easily update the status across one, all, or specific catalogs.

+CatalogProductSetStatusAction does not set the status for multiple catalog_products.
+It will only change the status of a single catalog_product.
+The nuance being that this status change can be reflected in as many, or as few catalogs an entity desires.

+This flexibility is to enable support for use cases like:

+- I am discontinuing a catalog_product for entity A, B, C, but not for retailer D.
+- I want to discontinue catalog_products for all entity A, B, C, and D.
+- I am marking a catalog_product as active for entity A and B, but not C or D just yet.
+- I am making an active catalog_product inactive for entity A and B, but not C or D.

 ```
 message CatalogProductSetStatusAction {
     enum Status {